m-jmc/m-jmc-XGBoost-Example-WBCD/README.md

 This was one of the first data sets that I had ever worked with.
 I thought it would be fun to revisit it as a demonstration of a few techniques and explore XGBoost.

 Please note, r-markdown {.tabset} does not render as expected on github, further complications limited graphing of XGBoost ensemble trees.
-See "Full HTML Report" for a complete rendering.
+See "Full HTML Report" for a complete rendering from Rmarkdown.